CourtA96/Project-3-Solving-PDEs/README.md

 Comparing the above plots, the solution seems to oscillate more slowly and in a more controlled manner when beta is small.
 When beta is large, the oscillations are more rapid and the solution quickly gains a large amplitude.

-The following plots show the convergence order of the FTCS scheme when $\lambda$, $\beta$ and the number of time steps are varied.
+The following plots show the convergence order of the FTCS scheme when 𝜆, 𝛽 and the number of time steps are varied.

 ![](https://raw.githubusercontent.com/CourtA96/Project-3-Solving-PDEs/master/lambda.png)